 Another important reason to report collisions with wildlife is to improve efforts to reduce these types of collisions and monitor threatened wildlife.
-The more information gathered can assist in the design of safer roads, development of better wildlife road crossings, tracking of threatened animal species, improvement of vehicle safety technology, and reduction of harm to animals and people.
+The information gathered can assist in the design of safer roads, development of better wildlife road crossings, tracking of threatened animal species, improvement of vehicle safety technology, and reduction of harm to animals and people.
 Therefore, although it may not be a requirement to report certain types of wildlife-vehicle collisions, such as collisions with minimal damage, for the above reasons drivers still should report the incident to local animal control offices, conservation groups, or other appropriate agencies.
-Refer to Road Safety for more details or download these road safety handouts and reference cards.

 Drivers should respond to small/medium wildlife on the road in the same manner they would to large wildlife.

 If you strike a small animal, report it to local animal control or conservation office and, if the injured animal or carcass may pose a risk to other drivers on the road, inform transportation authorities or the police/RCMP (if necessary).
 Remember that you have a duty to ensure that your collision does not cause a hazard for other drivers.
 If possible and only if it is safe to do so, move small animals off to the side of the road.
-If this is not possible, mark the area with roadside reflector triangles, flares, or other warning devices in order that other drivers can avoid the animal hazard.
-Refer to Road Safety and Road Safety and Small/Medium Wildlife or download the handout for more information.
+If this is not possible, mark the area with roadside reflector triangles, flares, or other warning devices so that other drivers can avoid the animal hazard.

 Roads and vehicle collisions have little impact on wildlife.